Process Explorer v16.43

 Simply run Process Explorer (procexp.exe).

 The help file describes Process Explorer operation and usage.
-If you have problems or questions please visit the Process Explorer forum on Technet.
+If you have problems or questions please visit the Process Explorer section on Microsoft Q&A.

 Here are some other handle and DLL viewing tools and information available at Sysinternals: